ukiw200/challenges-23-24/git-challenges/04-ssh/04-ssh.md

 ## 1. Prerequisites

-Security-challenges 1 to 4 done.
+Encryption line from the security challenges completed.

 ## 2. Introduction

-When using git and GitHub, you need to authenticate yourself with GitHub (remember [this challenge](./../../introduction-challenge/03-getting-the-challenges/03-getting-the-challenges.md) where we authenticated with a token or with a credentials manager).
+When using git and GitHub, you need to authenticate yourself with GitHub (remember [this challenge](./../../introduction-challenge/03-getting-the-challenges/03-getting-the-challenges.md) where we authenticated with a token or via a credentials manager).

-Remember from the [encryption challenges]((./../../security-challenges/01-encryption/03-symmetric-and-asymmetric-encryption/03-symmetric-and-asymmetric-encryption.md)) that using asymmetric keys is a very strong method of proving your identity.
+Remember from the [encryption challenges]((./../../security-challenges/01-encryption/03-symmetric-and-asymmetric-encryption/03-symmetric-and-asymmetric-encryption.md)) that using asymmetric keys is also a very strong method of proving your identity and thus authenticating.

 In this challenge, we will configure **SSH** keys to authenticate with GitHub, eliminating the need for a token or a credentials manager.
 SSH is a tool that allows you to connect securely with servers, it uses asymmetric encryption for authentication behind the screens.

 You can find some background information on SSH [here](https://levelup.gitconnected.com/what-is-ssh-103f89e3e4b8).
+You'll see that it also symmetric encryption after the connection is made!

 ## 3. Challenge